LibrariesHacked/librarieshacked.github.io/_posts/2019-04-01-mobile-library-data-routes.md

 ![Mobile-library-stops]({{ site.url }}{{ site.baseurl }}/images/2019-04-01-mobile-library-data-routes-aberdeenshire-north-points.png)

-However, as a minimum, having a complete collection of mobile library stop data for the UK would allow for having one single and useful mobile library stop map.
+It's worth noting that as a minimum, having a complete collection of mobile library stop data for the UK would allow for having one single and useful mobile library stop map.

 ## Mobile library routes